Top Seasonal Brews

 Taste their Cherry Chocolate Porter, which is prepared in a kettle and released just in time for the first snow fall.
 If you’re looking for a sweet dessert wine, this is it.

 Great Barn Farm to Glass Tap Room

-Try the Neshaminator.
-This holiday offering is brewed with orange blossom honey, malted wheat and dark Munich malt, a hint of Chocolate malt, and German Hallertau and Tettnanger hops.
-Prost!
+The Neshaminator is a German Wheat Bock and part of the brewery’s seasonal series.
+It includes orange blossom honey, malted wheat and dark Munich malt, a hint of chocolate malt and Germat Hallertau and Tettnanger hops flavoring.

 Tower Hill Brewery

 Stop in for a sip of New World Porter, a brew perfect for fall with hints of chocolate, coffee and honey from dark roasted malts.